GameFoundry/bsf/Documentation/Manuals/docs/00_User_Manuals/14_Utilities/06_math.md

 ~~~~~~~~~~~~~

 # Rays
-@bs::Rays are represented using an origin point, and a direction.
+A @bs::Ray is represented using an origin point, and a direction.
 They are often used in physics for intersection tests.

 ~~~~~~~~~~~~~{.cpp}
 // Ray with origin at world origin, looking up